-The passing of the Factories Act 1959 and the not inconsiderable increase in the industrial fire losses for last year have high-lighted the hazard from fire in large factory buildings.
+The passing of the Factories Act 1959 and the not inconsiderable increase in the industrial fire losses for the last year or two have high-lighted the hazard from fire in large factory buildings.
 A number of these fires have resulted in losses of more than a million pounds.
 An inspection of the ruins of these large fires, the majority of which are single-storey shed type buildings, show many features in common and from which a number of important lessons may be learnt.